 Shipping normally takes between 1-2 weeks.
 Tempur-Pedic will work with you to schedule a delivery time.
 You must be home to receive your mattress.

 Tempur-Pedic does ship to Hawaii, Alaska, and remote locations in the USA for an additional fee.

 Leesa offers a 100-night trial period.
 From the date of delivery, you have 100 nights to sleep on your mattress.
 If you decide that the mattress isn’t a good fit during this time, Leesa will provide a full refund.
 They do ask that you give your mattress a chance by sleeping on it for 30 nights before making a final decision.

 Leesa works with their customers to have a local charity pick up returned mattresses.
 This ensures that a returned mattress doesn’t go to waste.

 Every Leesa mattress comes with the industry standard 10-year limited warranty.
-This warranty is non-transferrable, meaning it only covers mattress purchased directly from Leesa or an authorized reseller.
+This warranty is non-transferable, meaning it only covers mattresses purchased directly from Leesa or an authorized reseller.
 For more info, check out our deep dive into the Leesa mattress warranty.

 Tempur-Pedic mattresses come with a 90-day trial period.
 Here are the details of the Tempur-Pedic sleep trial:

 - You must wait 30 days: Memory foam takes time to break in.
 It also takes time for your body to adjust to a new mattress.
 Due to these factors, Tempur-Pedic doesn’t accept returns in the first 30 days.
 They ask that you sleep on the mattress for 30 nights before making a decision.

 - There is a $175 fee: Unlike most other leading mattress brands, Tempur-Pedic charges a $175 return shipping fee.